osic/ref-impl/documents/bare_metal_provisioning.md

 Bootstrapping the Servers
 -------------------------

-With the servers PXE booted, you will now need to bootstrap the servers.
+When all servers finish PXE booting, you will now need to bootstrap the servers.

 ### Generate Ansible Inventory